Funeral services were held this weekend for Chokwe Lumumba, the mayor of Jackson, Mississippi.

 It's HERE AND NOW.

-Over the weekend, Jackson, Mississippi, buried Mayor Chokwe Lumumba, a black militant who stunned many white residents when he won the election to the office just eight months ago, then won over voters with his attention to crime and potholes.
-He was mourned by many at the funeral, including former governor William Winter, who's white.
+Over the weekend, Jackson, Miss., buried Mayor Chokwe Lumumba, a black militant who stunned many white residents when he won the election to the office just eight months ago, then won over voters with his attention to crime and potholes.
+He was mourned by many at the funeral, including former Gov. William Winter, who's white.

 WILLIAM WINTER: This time last year, I had great concerns about him becoming the mayor of Jackson.
 Based on the stereotype that this old white man had fallen on him, I was afraid that he would divide our city.
 I could not have been more wrong.